Arjun-1r/ct-issue-finder/README.md

 # RabobankIssueFinder

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.

+# Introduction
+Application is used to filter the user list with minimum issue count.
+The system facilitate the user to filter using greater than certain number, or less than certain number and between certain numbers.

+# Prerequisites
+Node js and Angular cli latest version needed.

+# Add dependencies
+As the repository doesn't contain the dependencies.
+We have to following command to download it from the npm repository.

+`npm install` or `npm i`

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding